aicell-lab/ddls-course/content/course/ddls-2023/project/_index.md

 ## Project Plan

-Before starting the project, you will need to submit a preliminary project plan with a few dataset and AI method options, for approval (**Wednesday 11th October, 13:00**).

-Sumbit the preliminary plan via this [submission form](https://forms.gle/VfdP8Yf7mkFHhdv16) as soon as possible, before **Wednesday 11th October, 13:00**.
+Before starting the project, you will need to submit the preliminary plan via this [submission form](https://forms.gle/VfdP8Yf7mkFHhdv16) as soon as possible, before **Wednesday 11th October, 13:00**.
 The course teacher will monitor the submission and provide feedbacks via email.
+The sooner we finally the plan, the sooner you can start to work on the project.

-During the meeting on 11th Oct. (at 13:00, [over zoom]( https://kth-se.zoom.us/j/69812177998)), we will discuss the plan individually or in pairs.
-And we will finalize the project plan together.
+During the meeting on 11th Oct. (at 13:00, [over zoom]( https://kth-se.zoom.us/j/69812177998)), we will discuss the plan individually or in pairs, the aim is to finalize the project plan so you can start to work on it.

-The final project plan (**submitted before Wednesday 11th, before 18:00**) should include the following:
+The project plan (**submitted before Wednesday 11th, before 18:00**) should include the following:

 1. **Dataset Selection**:
    - Work in pairs or individually to select a dataset.